The Endless Summer: Poster

 In 1964, fellow surfer John Van Hamersveld was a student at the Art Center College of Design and the art director of Surfing Illustrated Magazine and Surfer magazine.
 To produce the image that would become iconic, he organized a photo session with the producer and the two stars at Salt Creek Beach in Dana Point.
 Using photo techniques for the central image and hand-lettering the title Van Hamersveld created a “national phenomenon” image that has endured as a classic.
 He was paid $150 for the art.
 The poster is featured in the National Museum of American History section of the Smithsonian Institution.
-In the description the museum noted, “The poster’s premise was Browns but Van Hamersveld took Bob Bagley’s image of the movie’s stars Mike Hynson and Robert August and Brown and transformed it into a 1960s neon masterpiece.”
+In the description the museum noted, “The poster’s premise was Brown's, but Van Hamersveld took Bob Bagley’s image of the movie’s stars Mike Hynson and Robert August and Brown and transformed it into a 1960s neon masterpiece.”

 Distribution

 Bruce Brown, at first, narrated the silent film live, from the stage, and accompanied it with tape recorded music, at school auditoriums, and similar venues, with R. Paul Allen collecting tickets, travelling by camper.
 He later took the completed film to several Hollywood studio distributors but was rejected because they did not think it would have mainstream appeal.
 In January 1964, Bruce Brown and R. Paul Allen took The Endless Summer to Wichita, Kansas and four-walled the Sunset Theater for two weeks, amidst a projectionist strike, with a bomb threat on the first showing, where moviegoers lined up in snowy weather in the middle of winter, selling out multiple screenings, and locally outgrossing My Fair Lady.
 Distributors were still not convinced and Brown rented a theater in New York City where his film ran successfully for 48 weeks.
 After the success of the run at New York's Kips Bay Theater, Don Rugoff of Cinema V distribution said he did not want the film or poster changed and wanted them distributed as is, thus Brown selected him over other distributors who wished to alter the poster.
 When distributed by Cinema V, The Endless Summer grossed $5 million domestically and over $20 million worldwide.